yeakiniqra/NeoFetch-Hackathon/README.md

 - Using Frequentry Ask Question AI Chatbot can provide details information about University.

+✅ Report
+- Allow students to report lost items and security concerns.

 ## Features Aligns with the Problem Statement